“♪ We’re the D-Day Dodgers, out in Italy,

 How the decision was made to fight in North Africa, postponing the invasion of France

 The Italians fought in many places, including Yugoslavia and the Russian front (both of which involved the Germans).
 There was even an Italian invasion of Albania in 1939, followed by a protectorate there – another precursor to the Second World War.
 But the Southern Mediterranean campaigns would be affected by events in Western Europe as well.
 That is, the French and the British got their butts kicked in France itself, eventually leading to France surrendering to Nazi Germany.
 (But I’m getting ahead of myself here.)
 For now, suffice it to say that things went badly for the British in Norway, despite Churchill’s best efforts to get a victory there.
 This painfully suggested that it might be a bad idea to invade France at this early stage of the war.
-Thus, the stage was set for other ground conflicts on various Mediterranean islands.
+Thus, the stage was set for other ground conflicts on various Mediterranean islands – and naval conflicts in the Mediterranean Sea.
 The next battlegrounds would be the small islands of Greece, Crete, and Malta.
 The Italians launched some amphibious invasions of some of these islands, but the invasions went badly for them – until, that is, the Germans sent reinforcements to help them.
 Now things were instead “going badly” for the British and the Free French, and for people on the ground in Greece.
 Some of this conflict would continue after World War II, in the form of the “Greek Civil War.”
 There would be postwar conflicts in Syria and Palestine.
 But it would be tangential to cover many of these conflicts here.
 For now, suffice it to say that the navies of the British, the French, and the Fascist Italians would duke it out in the Mediterranean Sea, at places like the Italian port of Taranto.
 Soon, the Italians sent troops to East Africa, and (sadly) France soon surrendered to Nazi Germany.
 There were some Free French troops who continued to fight for the Allied side, but there were also some Vichy French forces who fought for Nazi Germany.
 Thus, the British fought against some French fleets that took orders from Hitler’s puppet government in Vichy.
 The situation was getting complicated for the British.

 Aftermath of the Battle of Taranto, showing a beached Italian battleship – Italy, 1940